ercjns/jn2024/venues/friday.markdown

 Coming soon

+Course stats are representative and will be updated when final.

 | Course | Distance | Climb | Controls |
 |--------|----------|-------|----------|
 | White  | 1.3 km   |  40m  |  9       |